-Sweeping through tendrils of mist that clung to the soldiers' legs, the division crossed the few hundred yards of ground between the entrenchments and the forest, and disappeared into the darkness and mist.

-Poe wondered desperately if he was doing the right thing.

-"Did you know Byron, sir?"
+steps to swing the entire line forty-five degrees, and then paused to dress the line before marching onward.
+Sweeping through tendrils of mist that clung to the soldiers' legs, the division crossed the few hundred yards of ground between the entrenchments and the forest, at the way the whole division had done a left oblique under enemy Poe wondered desperately if he was doing the right thing.
+"Did vou know Byron. sir?"
 Moses again.

-Poe realized he'd been holding his breath, anticipating the sound of disaster as soon as his men began their attack.
-He let his breath go, felt relief spreading outward, like rot, from his chest.
+Poe realized he'd been holding his breath, anticipating the sound of disaster as soon as his outward, like rot, from his chest.